Marcos mansions: Eastern Visayas Properties

-In November 2023, reports came that the Olot property was being renovated by Pres.
-Ferdinand Marcos Jr.
+In November 2023, reports came that the Olot property was being renovated by President Bongbong Marcos.

 A different mansion, in Tacloban, is noted for having been the former site of the "impoverished Quonset hut" which was Imelda Marcos's childhood home.
 When her husband became president of the Philippines, Imelda transformed the site into a 2000 square meter mansion with a shrine to the Santo Niño and a museum, which has since been dubbed the "Santo Niño Shrine and Heritage Museum".
 The site was less damaged by Typhoon Haiyan than the Olot mansion was, but still sustained at least PhP20 million worth of damages.
 The Presidential Commission on Good Government, which had sequestered the property, decided to repair the site since it had been converted to a tourist site which was a major money-earner for Leyte.

 Properties in other provinces

 There is also what is known as the Marcos Twin Mansion built by Imelda Marcos in Bgy.
 Casile, Cabuyao, Laguna, on the property donated by Jose Yulo, for their 25th Wedding Anniversary.
 Ferdinand Marcos in turn gifted Imelda with 25 gold bullions.

 Ferdinand Marcos also expropriated Talaga Beach in Mariveles, Bataan for his family's exclusive use.
 The beach estate sequestered by the PCGG.

 Another property in Bataan province is the 50,000 sqm Piedras Property in Bgy.
 Cabcabe, Mariveles which has been turned over to the Department of Agrarian Reform.